Kawasaki Ninja H2: Production

 For 2018, Kawasaki made a new sport touring version of the H2, the Kawasaki H2 SX, with a claimed wet weight of 564.5 lb.
 Features that are options on the base model H2 SX come standard on the Kawasaki H2 SX SE, which has a claimed wet weight of 573.3 lb.
 It has revised throttle bodies, camshafts, crankshaft, pistons, cylinder and cylinder head as well as a new exhaust system aimed at increasing mid range torque.
 The intake system and supercharger impeller were also redesigned.
 A new larger fuel tank, rear trellis subframe and panniers increase the bike's weight by 19 lbs.

 For 2019, the H2 received an update with 15% more power from updates to the intake, spark plugs, ECU, and air filter, among other components.
 Also added was a new LED lighting scheme and a special top coat of paint that is claimed to be self-healing and able to smooth over small scratches in warmer conditions.
 Also new were lighter and smaller Brembo Stylema calipers, a new TFT dash, and smartphone connectivity that provides information about the GPS route, speed, RPM, current gear, fuel mileage, fuel level, and odometer.
 In addition, the 2019 Ninja H2 SX SE+ features electronically controlled suspension.

+The H2 SX was named one of the best sport-touring motorcycles by Cycle World in 2025.